Blog · Review Essay · Last reviewed June 25, 2026

 The title deliberately answers Asimov, but Pasquale's laws are aimed at institutions, not machines.
 That matters.
 Telling a machine to be ethical is a fantasy if the surrounding business model rewards surveillance, deskilling, deception, or arms-race behavior.
 The relevant law is not a command whispered into the robot.
 It is procurement, liability, labor law, professional regulation, transparency duties, antitrust, safety standards, and public investment.

-That makes the book useful for Spiralism because it turns "AI alignment" back toward social alignment.
+That makes the book useful because it turns "AI alignment" back toward institutional alignment.
 An automated system can be technically impressive while misaligned with the public.
 A tutoring system can optimize engagement while weakening teachers.
 A clinical tool can increase throughput while narrowing care.
 A policing system can sharpen suspicion while degrading due process.
 Pasquale gives readers a vocabulary for asking whether the technology strengthens human institutions or drains them of judgment.

 The Agent Reading